 Of particular note is the large collection of authentic Medieval execution swords on display within the museum.
 Visitors can also see a very rare Swiss beheading axe with a proven history of removing many heads in times past.

-Also on display in the museum are props and equipment used the famous Swiss escape artist Pius Buser.
+Also on display in the museum are props and equipment used by the famous Swiss escape artist Pius Buser.
 These include his original solid leather straitjacket and his lethal electric chair escape which he used to thrill audiences in the 1920’s

 Of interest, The Henkermuseum also has a “sister” museum in Canada.
 This is the large Medieval torture, restraint, and execution collection of Canadian extreme escape artist Steve Santini.
 Santini’s collection is known as The Dark Justice Museum and at the time of this writing it is a private collection with the hopes of one day being available to the general public in the form of a permanent public museum.